netconstructor/job_fu/README.markdown

     Mailer.asynch_deliver_signup_notification(@user)

-This will create a new mail, then use ProcessableMethod to wrap call for Mailer.deliver(mail), this is then added to the background queue.
-We are creating the mail in the normal thread of the applicaiton to be able to read virutal attributes as, for example, a password.
+This will create a new mail, and use ProcessableMethod to wrap call for Mailer.deliver(mail).
+We are creating the mail in the main process of the applicaiton to be able to read virutal attributes as, for example, a password.
 Otherwise this information wouldn't be avalible the next time it's fetched form the database.

 Se the specs for more examples